General Conditions governing the Sale and Delivery of Products (to consumers, including distance selling)

 0.5% on the excess of the principal, subject to a maximum of €6,775

-Before charging collection costs, the label will send the consumer a demand for payment in which the label is given a period of fourteen (14) days after the day of the demand for payment inn which to pay the claim after all.
+Before charging collection costs, Grey will send the consumer a demand for payment in which Grey is given a period of fourteen (14) days after the day of the demand for payment inn which to pay the claim after all.

 Right of suspension and dissolution

-if the Buyer is in default or the label has good reason to believe that the Buyer will not perform its obligations in full and/or in time;
+if the Buyer is in default or Grey has good reason to believe that the Buyer will not perform its obligations in full and/or in time;

 in the event of liquidation, a suspension of payment, a petition for a suspension of payment, bankruptcy or debt rescheduling, or any other circumstance as a result of which the Buyer can no longer freely dispose of its capital; or